Brady-Elrod/alien-invaders/README.md

 # alien-invaders
-Space invaders type video game
+Space invaders type video game in the works as a first Javascript project